dkubokawa/leetcode_practice/python/sliding_window/README.md

 * Use a fixed-length sliding window to make a single pass through the array
 * Valid Window condition:
   * when <code>end - start + 1 == k</code> or when we have a subarray of length k
-* Can only update the max when
+* Can only update the max when have distinct values in the state dict
 ```python
     def maximumSubarraySum(self, nums: List[int], k: int) -> int:
         # Fixed-Length Sliding Window